Skip to main content

 Field Representative's Manual/Interviewer's Reference Manual

-Each survey instrument that went into the field was accompanied by an or Field Representative's Manual, which provided Census interviewers with background information on the NLS, respondent location instructions, and detailed question-by-question instructions for coding and completing the questionnaire and Household Record Cards.
+Each survey instrument that went into the field was accompanied by an Interviewer's or Field Representative's Manual, which provided Census interviewers with background information on the NLS, respondent location instructions, and detailed question-by-question instructions for coding and completing the questionnaire and Household Record Cards.
 Note that Field Representative's Manuals do not always include all the actual questions.

 Flowcharts